 - Husky Safari in remote river valley

-- Exclusive Dinner at the Aurora Sky Station in Abisko
+- Night Visit to the Aurora Sky Station in Abisko

 - Aurora Photography Workshop in Abisko National Park